 Above, a mother influencer writes about her feelings on her kid’s bath experience.
 Other parents commented on similar sentiments, creating a great dialogue of parenting stories.

-P&G Turkey, CarrefourSA and the Turkish Maritime Research Foundation launched a new campaign to draw attention to waste plastic in the seas and ensure that sensitive approach of consumers towards the products they use.
+P&G Turkey, CarrefourSA, and the Turkish Maritime Research Foundation launched a new campaign to draw attention to waste plastic in the seas and ensure that the sensitive approach of consumers towards the products they use.

 Within the scope of the campaign, which will be used for the use of “Recycled Beach Plastic Fairy Bottles”, P&G installed “reverse vending machines” at 611 CarrefourSA stores in 53 provinces where the consumers will take the free Fairy bottles and receive discount coupons, thus contributing to the recycling.

 View this post on Instagram